-(b) Obtaining Share Valuation Report and Fairness Opinion from third-party valuation institution the fairness of the Tender Offer Price and the fairness of the Transactions including the Tender Offer, the Company obtained a Share Valuation Report on the share value of the Company Shares from the financial advisor of the Company, J.P.
+(b) Obtaining Share Valuation Report and Fairness Opinion from third-party valuation institution

+In expressing its opinion on the Transaction, including the Tender Offer, in order to ensure the fairness of the Tender Offer Price and the fairness of the Transactions including the Tender Offer, the Company obtained a Share Valuation Report on the share value of the Company Shares from the financial advisor of the Company, J.P.
 Morgan, as well as a Fairness Opinion from J.P.
 Morgan, which states that the Tender Offer Price is fair to the common shareholders (excluding the Tender Offeror, Tender Offeror Parent Company, KKR and their related companies) of the Company from a financial point of view.